At least 10 people onboard a cruise ship docked in the Japanese port of Yokohama have tested positive for coronavirus, health authorities said.

 - The Philippines confirms its third case of the virus, and Australia its 13th.
 South Korea has two new confirmed cases

-- Hong Kong imposes compulsory quarantine on all visitors from mainland China.
+- Hong Kong imposes a compulsory quarantine on all visitors from mainland China.
 Health workers in the territory are on strike, demanding the complete closure of the border

 - The Hong Kong flagship airline Cathay Pacific asks its staff to take three weeks’ unpaid leave